Premier On-Campus Facility Now Equipped to Host Night Games

 In 2008, Babb led the Blue Jays to the College World Series for the second time in the 14th NCAA Tournament appearance in program history.
 Hopkins finished No. 2 in the nation with a 42-8 record.
-The Blue Jays claimed their second consecutive Centennial Conference championship and ninth overall.

 A 1977 graduate of Johns Hopkins, Babb taught social studies for two years at Lansdowne High School.
-During this time, he served as an assistant baseball and football coach at Hopkins under Denny Cox, who rejoined the staff in 2007, as the catchers’ coach, after a 27-year break.
+During this time, he served as an assistant baseball and football coach at Hopkins under Denny Cox, who rejoined the staff in 2007 as the catchers’ coach after a 27-year break.

 In 1980, he received his master’s degree from Morgan State University and became the head baseball coach at Johns Hopkins.
 Babb served as an assistant football coach at JHU from 1977 through 1998, coaching current head coach Jim Margraff and later serving as one of Margraff’s assistants.

 During his final four seasons as a member of the Blue Jay football staff (1995-98) he helped guide the team to a 27-12-1 (.688) record.
 At the time, it was the winningest four-year period in school history.

 In addition to his duties on the field, Babb is the director of the Babb Baseball camp.
 He is a member of the American Baseball Coaches Association (ABCA), the editorial committee for the ABCA, the Division III National Committee, the ABCA rules committee, and the Maryland Old-Timers Baseball Association.